 The Town of Barnstable is a participating jurisdiction (PJ) in the Barnstable HOME County Consortium.
 The County is responsible for submitting the Consolidated Plans, Annual Action Plans, Substantial Amendments, and the Assessment of Fair Housing (AFH) to HUD on behalf of the Consortium.
 The Town prepares its own Consolidated Plan, Annual Action Plans, and any Substantial Amendments submitted through the Consortium.
-The Town is responsible for preparing and submitting the Consolidated Annual Performance Evaluation Reports (CAPER) directly to HUD.
+The Town must prepare and submit the Consolidated Annual Performance Evaluation Reports (CAPER) directly to HUD.